ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### SM_VARORDER

-This indicates the order of a column among the columns stored using the variable method within a table.
+This indicates the order of a column among the columns stored with the variable method within a table.
 Exceptionally, VARORDER is not given to the geometry data type (Default value:0).

 ##### SM_SIZE

-This is a size value of the space internally used by Altibase server.
+This is a size value internally used by Altibase server.

 ##### SM_DIC_TABLE_OID